 Call Our DUI Defense Attorneys for Assistance

-If you were recently pulled over for a DUI, you should talk to a lawyer about your case right away.
+If you were recently pulled over for a DUI, you should talk to a Philadelphia attorney for serious traffic offenses about your case right away.
 If the officers involved did not have reasonable suspicion to make the stop, we might be able to suppress evidence.
 Call The Law Offices of Lloyd Long at (215) 302-0171 for a free case review.